patrickcping/pingone-go-sdk-v2/management/docs/IntegrationCatalogApi.md

 ## ReadAllIntegrationVersionAttributes

-> EntityArray ReadAllIntegrationVersionAttributes(ctx, environmentID, integrationID, integrationVersionID).Execute()
+> EntityArrayPagedIterator ReadAllIntegrationVersionAttributes(ctx, environmentID, integrationID, integrationVersionID).Execute()

 Read All Attributes of an Integration Version (SAML only)